swagkarna/Backdoor-3/README.md

 Send to someone the backdoor, and when they start it, you should get a connection.

 **If you want someone to connect outside your local network**:
-Chagne the ip address in backdoor, to your public one, and in the router settings make sure you forward it to your private one.
+Chagne the ip address in the backdoor, to your public one, and in the router settings make sure you forward it to your private one.